Scalars, Vectors and Tensors from Metric-Affine Gravity: Tensor-Vector Theories from Non-Riemannian Geometry

 \end{widetext} where the first integral at the right-hand side is precisely the Einstein-Hilbert action in GR (plus the contribution of matter and radiation), and the second integral pertains to a theory of three vector fields in a spacetime with metric $g_{\alpha\beta}$.
 The Einstein-Hilbert action above would receive contributions from higher-curvature (and thus typically ghosty) terms had we kept $\mathbb{R}^2$ and $\mathbb{R}\bullet\mathbb{R}$ terms in (\ref{action0}).

-In essence, under the decomposition in (\ref{delta-decomp}), the non-Riemannian gravitational theory in (\ref{action0}) reduces to a tensor-vector theory of the type in (\ref{action-acik}) (leaving aside the matter sector $L_{m}\left(\psi,g\right)$).
+In essence, under the decomposition in (\ref{delta-decomp}), the non-Riemannian gravitational theory in (\ref{action0}) reduces to a tensor-vector theory of the type in (\ref{action-acik}) (leaving aside the matter sector $L_{m}\left(g,\between,\psi\right)$).
+One notices that the general connection $\between^{\lambda}_{\alpha\beta}$ can directly couple to matter fields as encoded in the matter Lagrangian.
+According to types of the matter fields, these couplings give rise to additional structures (like hyper-momentum) which involve torsion and non-metricity.
+In \cite{dynamics1,dynamics2}, various effects of the general connection on the matter sector are analysed in detail.
 The vector part of the action is written in a rather generic form by admitting that various terms listed above plus similar ones coming, for example, from (\ref{torsion-extra}) and (\ref{nonmet-extra}) give rise to, at the quadratic level, the structures in (\ref{action-acik}) with dimensionless coefficients $c_{VV},\dots, a_{UW}$.
 These coefficients can be expressed as linear combinations of the coefficients weighing individual contributions.

 The tensor-vector theory in (\ref{action-acik}) has been obtained for a general setup involving curvature, torsion and non-metricity tensors exhaustively.
 The theory is GR plus a theory of three vectors $\texttt{V}$, $\texttt{U}$ and $\texttt{W}$.
 Any constraint or selection rule imposed on the non-Riemannian geometry results in a more restricted theory.
 It could thus be useful to discuss certain aspects of (\ref{action-acik}) here: \begin{itemize} \item Theory consists of three vector fields $\texttt{V}$, $\texttt{U}$ and $\texttt{W}$.
 The vector action contains two types of kinetic terms: ones with $\texttt{X}^{(-)}_{\alpha\beta}$ and those with $\texttt{X}^{(+)}_{\alpha\beta}$.
 The $\texttt{V}$ and $\texttt{U}$ possess both types of kinetic terms while $\texttt{W}$ possesses only the second type {\it i. e.} $\texttt{W}^{(+)}_{\alpha\beta}$.
 The $\texttt{X}^{(-)}_{\alpha\beta}$ and hence the corresponding kinetic terms obviously possess an Abelian invariance.
 However, there is no such invariance for the kinetic terms involving $\texttt{X}^{(+)}_{\alpha\beta}$.
 Therefore, the vector fields contained in (\ref{action-acik}) are not associated with a gauge theory; they are not vectors originating from need to realize a local U(1) invariance.